Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Mistakes That Kill Conversions

-- Small Buttons: Difficult to tap accurately
+- Small buttons: Hard to tap accurately

 Form Design Errors